pyca/cryptography/docs/x509/reference.rst

         The extensions encoded in the certificate signing request.

         :raises cryptography.x509.DuplicateExtension: If more than one
-            extension of the same type is found within the certificate siging request.
+            extension of the same type is found within the certificate signing request.

-        :raises cryptography.x509.UnsupportedExtension: If the certificate siging request contains an extension that is not supported.
+        :raises cryptography.x509.UnsupportedExtension: If the certificate signing request contains an extension that is not supported.

         :raises cryptography.x509.UnsupportedGeneralNameType: If an extension